 After about 3 weeks, once they are old enough for the great outdoors, our chickens spend their days in the pasture.
 They live in bottomless tractors with plenty of space to roam, forage, and hunt for bugs.
 We move them every day which gives them both fresh grass and bugs to eat as well as moving away from the soiled area.
 Pastures are given plenty of rest for nature sanitation and to grow new grass before chickens return.

-Our Lectin-Light Chicken is supplemented with a special Lectin-Free diet.
-We don't use any of the lectin-heavy grains like corn, wheat, soy, oats, peas, lentils, rice, sunflower seeds, or high omega-6 oils.
+Our Lectin-Light Chicken is supplemented with a special Lectin-Free and PUFA-free diet.
+We don't use any of the lectin-heavy grains like corn, wheat, soy, oats, peas, lentils, rice, sunflower seeds, or high omega-6 seed oils.
 You can check out the FAQ for more information on our feed.
 This diet reduces the inflammation in your body compared to eating chicken raised on grain.

 We never give the chickens any antibiotics or hormones.
 Unlike traditionally farmed poultry, our frequent pasture movement reduces their exposure to manure where bacteria and related diseases thrive.